crutchcorn/nextjs-exe/README.md

-# Tauri + React RSC Exploration
+# Next.js.exe

 > **This is a bad idea that should not be used in production**.

-What if we could get Next.js' SSR mode running in Tauri as a sidecar?
-That would allow us to use React's RSC mechanisms in our apps, which could serve interestingly.
+This is a proof of concept for running the Next.js dev server as a single executable that contains all of the assets and code needed to run the server, including RSC support.

 ## Architecture Diagram